Bacteroides: Pathogenesis

 Bacteroides species also benefit their host by excluding potential pathogens from colonizing the gut.
 Some species (B. fragilis, for example) are opportunistic human pathogens, causing infections of the peritoneal cavity, gastrointestinal surgery, and appendicitis via abscess formation, inhibiting phagocytosis, and inactivating beta-lactam antibiotics.
 Although Bacteroides species are anaerobic, they are transiently aerotolerant and thus can survive in the abdominal cavity.

 In general, Bacteroides are resistant to a wide variety of antibiotics—β-lactams, aminoglycosides, and recently many species have acquired resistance to erythromycin and tetracycline.
 This high level of antibiotic resistance has prompted concerns that Bacteroides species may become a reservoir for resistance in other, more highly pathogenic bacterial strains.
 It has been often considered susceptible to clindamycin, but recent evidence demonstrated an increasing trend in clindamycin resistance rates (up to 33%).

+Bacteroides infections

 In cases where Bacteroides can move outside the gut due to gastrointestinal tract rupture or intestinal surgery, Bacteroides can infect several parts of the human body.
 Bacteroides can enter the central nervous system by penetrating the blood brain barrier through the olfactory and trigeminal cranial nerves and can cause meningitis and brain abscesses.
 Bacteroides has also been isolated from abscesses in the neck and lungs.
 Some Bacteroides species are associated with Crohn's disease, appendicitis and inflammatory bowel disease.
 Bacteroides species play multiple roles within the human gut microbiome.